 King Street Capital Management (KSCM) is a large investment advisory firm that supports a number of investment funds.
-The currently has more than $24 billion in assets under management (AUM).
 The firm provides investment advisory services to its Flagship Funds, European Funds, Real Estate Funds, the Rockford Tower CLOs and a few other funds.
 Collectively, these funds invest in various asset classes that provide global exposure.

 KSCM does not advise individuals directly.
-If you're an investor looking for a financial advisor, SmartAsset’s free tool can help you find advisors in your area.
+If you're an investor looking for a financial advisor, SmartAsset’s free tool can help you find advisors who serve your area.

 King Street Capital Management Background

 King Street Capital Management first began operations in 1995.
 The firm’s general partner is King Street Capital Management GP, LLC, which is led by managing member Brian J. Higgins.
-Higgins and O. Francis Biondi, Jr., who is now retired, are the co-founders and indirect principal owners of the KSMC.
+Higgins and O. Francis Biondi, Jr., who is now retired, are the co-founders of King Street, though Higgins remains as its only principal owner.

 King Street Capital Management Client Types and Minimum Account Sizes

 King Street Capital Management currently offers services solely to private investment funds.
 However, it may provide additional services to other types of clients in the future.

 Because KSCM only works with investment funds, it does not have a firm-wide minimum investment requirement.
 However, some of its funds may have minimum investments.

 Services Offered by King Street Capital Management